Android App with Local Nodes

 - Let users claim assets (existing wallet or new installation)

-The distribution is protected against automation and ensures one allocation per device.
+The distribution is protected against automation and ensures one allocation per account.

 Prerequisitesβ